handmadecode/quill/README.md

       reports.primary.format = 'csv'
     }

-The `cpd` task implements the `Reporting` interface, meaning that the produced reports are picked up by the Build Dashboard plugin.

 ### Dependency configuration

 The CPD plugin adds a `cpd` dependency configuration to the project.
 This configuration specifies